UNAR Holiday Hours

 What is reciprocity?

-Reciprocity is the means by which a currently certified (not expired) CNA can transfer their certificate into or out of Utah.
+Reciprocity is the means by which a CNA can transfer their current and active CNA certificate into or out of Utah.
+To be considered for reciprocity into the state of Utah:

 Renewing Your Certificate